langfuse/langfuse-docs/pages/docs/sdk/python.md

 ### Releases and versions

-You might want to track releases in Langfuse to understand with which Software release a given Trace was generated.
-This can be done by either providing the environment variable `LANGFUSE_RELEASE` or instantiating the client with the release.
+Track `releases` in Langfuse to relate traces in Langfuse with the versioning of your application.
+This can be done by either providing the environment variable `LANGFUSE_RELEASE`, instantiating the client with the release, or setting it as a trace parameter.

+If no release is set, this defaults to [common system environment names](https://github.com/langfuse/langfuse-python/blob/main/langfuse/environment.py#L3).

 ```python